Gravitational Wave Astronomy With TianQin: Stellar physics

 \subsubsection{GW detection of triple BH in Pop~III cluster}

-In dense star environments and AGN disks, BHs could also form merging hierarchical triple BHs (merging triple BHs) whose merging inner BBHs orbit around distant tertiary BHs \cite[e.g.,][]{2014ApJ...781...45A, Fragione:2019dtr, martinez_fragione_2020, Trani:2021tan, Britt:2021dtg,Martinez:2021tmr}, except forming merging BBHs.
+In dense star environments and AGN disks, BHs could also form merging hierarchical triple BHs (merging triple BHs), where the inner merging inner BBHs orbit distant tertiary BHs \cite[e.g.,][]{2014ApJ...781...45A, Fragione:2019dtr, martinez_fragione_2020, Trani:2021tan, Britt:2021dtg,Martinez:2021tmr}, in addition to forming merging BBHs.
 The evolution of merging inner BBHs, from formation to merger, is accompanied by GW radiation.
 Under the impact from tertiary BHs, GWs from merging inner BBHs would be different from those from merging isolated BBHs, e.g., GW phase shifts.
 GWs from merging inner BBHs would be detected by the mHz space-borne GW detectors like TianQin and LISA, and could be used to explore the properties of tertiary BHs and environments~\cite{meiron_kocsis_2017,antonini_toonen_2017,gupta_suzuki_2020,samsing_bartos_2022,Trani:2021tan,liu_dorazio_2022,yu_chen_2021,Samsing2024,Pijnenburg:2024btj}.

 \citet{Liu:2023zea} studied GW detection of merging inner BBHs within triple BHs by TianQin.
 The characteristic strains of GWs from merging inner BBHs are shown in Figure~\ref{fig:ecc hcn fpeak inner}.
 The characteristic strains of GWs emitted by the merging inner BBHs decoupled from the third BHs are similar to those from isolated merging BBHs in Figure~19 in \citet{Liu:2023zea}, whereas the GW strains of the merging inner BBHs that are affected by the tertiary BHs display peaks, oscillations and sharp turning points at lower frequency ranges, before they are decoupled from the tertiary BHs.
 Most detectable sources whose GW strains are higher than those of TianQin noise within certain frequency ranges are located at $z<3$, and several sources detectable could be within $10<z<15$.
 The orbital eccentricities at $f_{\rm peak}=0.01$Hz of detectable merging inner BBHs for TianQin concentrate between $\mathcal{O}(10^{-3})$ and $\mathcal{O}(10^{-1})$, along with a significant fraction of detectable sources with $e_{1}\sim1$, as shown on the upper panel in Figure~\ref{fig:e1 at fpeak detectable inner}.
 Some merging inner BBHs with very large orbital eccentricities could not be detectable by TianQin but were detectable by at least one ground-based detector like Cosmic Explorer (CE)/ Einstein Telescope (ET) or LIGO/Virgo/KAGRA.
 This can be explained by the fact that high eccentricities suppress the strains of GWs so that they are lower than those of TianQin noise.
 The eccentricities of such sources at the mHz band could not be identified by TianQin alone, but they would be constrained via multi-band observation, e.g., TianQin+ET.
 This could be performed by tracking sources in ground-detected catalogs back to data streams from TianQin.
 If however no significant trigger is identified with TianQin, then we can conclude that the merging BBH system has a large eccentricity at the mHz band.
 Furthermore, TianQin could detect merging isolated BBHs in Pop~III clusters.
 The redshift distribution of detectable merging isolated BBHs is similar to that of merging inner BBHs, but their eccentricity distribution shifts toward smaller values.